70+ Unique Things To Do in California

 If you’re willing to get up before sunrise, you will be rewarded with dreamy pink mountains set as the backdrop to a famous dirt road known as Movie Road in Alabama Hills.

-Thanks to hundreds of movies being filmed here over the last century, this particular area of the road has become a popular destination for photographers and directors.
+Due to hundreds of movies being filmed here over the last century, this particular area of the road has become a popular destination for photographers and directors.

 Unique Things to Do in California - Alabama Hills

-Feed Ostriches at Ostrichland in Solvang
+Feed Ostriches at Ostrichland USA

 I never knew how much I loved ostriches and emus until I visited Ostrichland in Solvang.
 While Solvang is well known for its Dutch town, Ostrichland is a less-frequented attraction where you can feed ostriches and emus!
-It costs less than $10 per person to enter and feed the giant birds.

 Tip: Don’t feed the ones right at the front — instead, save the food and walk further into Ostrichland to feed the ostriches at the back since they don’t get as much!